Alankke/Alankke/README.md

 # 👨‍💻 Me:
 I'm Alan, a fullstack software developer.
 Currently working freelance to meet the needs of clients ranging from small businesses to large corporations.
 I work on all types of projects, from backend and frontend development to deployment and maintenance of systems using deployment tools such as Railway or AWS.
 I identify client requirements and help solve problems through software.
 I am organized and my clients are always my priority when trying to resolve their concerns through my solutions.

-# 💼 About:
-I'm currently learning and working with Python, C#, Java, .NET, Spring Boot, SQLServer and MySQL.<br/>
-Getting to know Flutter, Firebase and Dart.<br/>
-Pretty interested in Machine Learning, Deep Learning and APIs development.

 # 🏗️ Tech stack:
 Java, Springboot.<br/>
 React, Typescript.<br/>